JasonEtco/jasonet.co/src/pages/posts/replace-ci-with-github-actions.md

 You may also want to familiarize yourself with the [actions/bin repo](https://github.com/actions/bin), a collection of actions that are highly scoped and useful for composing a workflow without writing any custom code (especially [actions/bin/filter](https://github.com/actions/bin/blob/master/filter)).

-## Why
+## But I love {{ ci_provider }} - why should I care?

-Why is this a conversation?
-Are GitHub Actions the _best_ platform on which to run your tests?
-I'd say it really depends on your needs.
-If all you need to is to run your tests, I think it's a great tool to do so.
-It's simple to setup, is just another file in your repo, and doesn't rely on an additional service.
+You'll see the benefits soon, but I'm not saying that existing projects migrate their CI to actions; rather, new projects benefit from the minimal setup of a CI workflow if you know what you're doing.
+Are GitHub Actions the _best_ CI platform?
+I'd say it really depends on your needs; if you're just running test, you can get a lot of functionality with very little effort (the dream).

 ## A typical Node.js workflow